-2. Are you a juvenile?
+2. Are you a "juvenile"?

-The first thing you need to know is whether you were tried as a juvenile.
+The first thing you need to know is whether you were tried as a "juvenile".
 Majority age (the age when you legally become an adult) will depend on the specific rules of the state in which you were convicted.
 In many states, the law says you are an adult when you are seventeen or eighteen.
-If you were accused of committing a crime before you reached majority age, then you were likely tried as a juvenile.
-Even if you were tried as an adult, the law may give you certain juvenile protections, such as placement in a juvenile facility.
+If you were accused of committing a crime before you reached majority age, then you were likely tried as a "juvenile".
+Even if you were tried as an adult, the law may give you certain young people protections, such as placement in a "juvenile facility".
 This Chapter will provide you with information about the specific legal protections that you have.

-If you were accused of breaking a federal law before you turned eighteen, then you were likely tried as a juvenile.
+If you were accused of breaking a federal law before you turned eighteen, then you were likely tried as a "juvenile".
 However, there are a few exceptions to this rule, which this Chapter will discuss below.

-If you were accused of breaking a state law, then you need to know the particular laws of your state on juveniles.
+If you were accused of breaking a state law, then you need to know the particular laws of your state on "juveniles".
 In some states, you may be considered an adult before you reach eighteen, depending on the type of offense and your age.
-For example, in New York and North Carolina, you are considered an adult if you commit a crime when you are sixteen or older.
-Similarly, you are considered an adult if you commit a crime when you are seventeen or older in Georgia, Louisiana, Michigan, Missouri, South Carolina, Texas, and Wisconsin.
-In all other states, you are generally considered a juvenile for crimes you committed before you turned eighteen, unless you are
+For example, in North Carolina, you are considered an adult if you commit a crime when you are sixteen or older.
+Similarly, you are considered an adult if you commit a crime when you are seventeen or older in Georgia, Michigan,3 Missouri, Texas, and Wisconsin.4 In all other states, you are generally considered a "juvenile" for crimes you committed before you turned eighteen, unless you are moved to adult court for a special reason.
+This Chapter will discuss some of these special reasons below.

-\ This Chapter was rewritten by Kristin Lieske, based in large part on previous versions written by Kat Stoller and Valentina M. Morales.
+^{} This Chapter was rewritten by Kristin Lieske, based in large part on previous versions written by Kat Stoller and Valentina M. Morales.

-1. For a detailed description of a § 1983 claim, see JLM, Chapter 16, "Using 42 U.S.C.
-1983 and 28 U.S.C.
-1331 to Obtain Relief From Violations of Federal Law."
+^{1.} For a detailed description of a Section 1983 claim, see JLM, Chapter 16, "Using 42 U.S.C.
+1983 to Obtain Relief From Violations of Federal Law."

-2. The Bivens cause of action, which generally has the same standards as a § 1983 claim, was established by the Supreme Court in Bivens v.
+^{2.} The Bivens cause of action, which generally has the same standards as a Section 1983 claim, was established by the Supreme Court in Bivens v.
 Six Unknown Agents of Fed.
 Bureau of Narcotics, 403 U.S. 388, 397, 91 S. Ct.
 1999, 2005, 29 L. Ed.
 2d 619, 627 (1971).